- Provides nuclear and waste-management services

 Like most companies, Perma-Fix has had to grapple with the effects of the coronavirus pandemic.
 The company in March and April had to curtail operations and initiate layoffs as well as work-from-home policies.

-Perma-Fix also has secured $5.6 million under the Paycheck Protection Program created by the Coronavirus Aid, Relief and Economic Security Act.
-The money should help the company recall all staff and avoid future furloughs and layoffs.
+Perma-Fix secured $5.6 million under the Paycheck Protection Program created by the Coronavirus Aid, Relief and Economic Security Act.
+The money has helped the company recall staff and avoid future furloughs and layoffs.

-- Seek US EPA certification for the Tennessee processing facility
+- Seek EPA certification for the Tennessee processing facility

 What the boss says:

 Perma-Fix CEO Mark Duff believes the company is in a good place despite the economic impact of the coronavirus.

 "Most, but not all, of the projects within our services segment are back to normal operation and our sales pipeline is quite robust,” Duff said in a statement covering the company’s second-quarter results.

 “Within our treatment segment, we experienced delays in waste shipments as certain customers were restricted or in full shelter in place mode for much of the quarter, due to the pandemic,” Duff added.
 “Most of these customers have reopened, and as a result, we have seen a modest increase in receipts through July, with the potential, subject to the impact due to COVID-19, for further improvement during the third quarter."